oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/usage.md

    --tag myrepo/domain-images:v1
 ```

-#### Optional WDT artifacts ConfigMap
+#### Optional WDT models ConfigMap

-Optionally, you can provide a Kubernetes ConfigMap with additional WDT artifacts as supplements or overrides to
+Optionally, you can provide a Kubernetes ConfigMap with additional WDT models and WDT variable files as supplements or overrides to
 those in `domainCreationImages`.

 ```